Malobika8/All-In-One/GithubActions/GetStarted-Ch-2.md

 # Let's get started

-If we just go to "Action" and start with a simple workflow configuration, we can get the sample file by clicking on "Configure".
+If we go to "Actions" and start with a simple workflow configuration, we can get the sample file by clicking on "Configure".

 <img width="1438" alt="Screenshot 2024-07-27 at 11 30 09 AM" src="https://github.com/user-attachments/assets/fb718c40-0231-424b-ae01-4c9d277005d5">
 <img width="965" alt="Screenshot 2024-07-27 at 11 30 21 AM" src="https://github.com/user-attachments/assets/e50b4c4f-e4e0-4f57-8d2f-3fff87bda506">